The Office Scandal: Plot

 The next day, she summons Jerry to her apartment.
 With malicious delight, Lillian hints that she knows who killed her husband: a man she once loved, a man known to Jerry, identifiable by a scar on his forearm left by Champ Tracy’s whip.
 Jerry, thrilled by what she thinks is a scoop, rushes to Pearson with the revelation — unaware that she has just incriminated Andy.
 Pearson, who has independently traced a connection between Andy and Lillian, puts the pieces together, and the evidence looks damning.

 Pearson warns Jerry to drop the story, knowing it could explode into scandal that would hurt her as well as the paper.
 But Jerry, thinking he is once again trying to edge her out of a big story, flares in anger and quits.
 She storms back to her apartment, only to find Andy waiting there.
 She vents about her humiliation, expecting his sympathy.
 Instead, she notices the guilty dread in his eyes — and then the scar on his forearm.
 Jerry freezes as the truth dawns: Lillian has succeeded in her vengeance.

 Andy refuses to explain, bound by a pledge he once made to Lillian.
 In anguish, Jerry orders him to go before the police arrive.
-Soon, she receives a tip from the office boy Freddie (Jimmy Aldine) and hurries to Lillian’s apartment, where Pearson and Captain Day (Clarence Geldart) are interrogating her.
+Soon, she receives a tip from the office boy Freddie and hurries to Lillian’s apartment, where Pearson and Captain Day are interrogating her.
 Lillian denies ever confessing anything, and Jerry is asked to confirm her earlier claim.
 Thinking quickly, Jerry retracts her story, saying it was all a fabrication to needle Pearson before she quit.

 As the tension mounts, Lillian nearly faints.
 Jerry, trusting her instincts, hustles her into the bathroom and locks the door.
 With relentless pressure, Jerry forces the truth out of her: Lillian killed her own husband, and the scars on her back testify to the brutal beatings that drove her to it.
 Andy had once tried to protect her and was whipped across the arm in the attempt — explaining the scar.

 When Andy is brought in between two detectives, Lillian confesses publicly to the crime, exonerating him at last.
 The case is closed, and Pearson, both relieved and impressed, gives Jerry the honor of writing the Dispatch’s big front-page story — no longer merely a sob-sister, but a full-fledged reporter.